atopile/atopile/docs/types.md

 Pins can be defined in a similar way to signals.
 Pins are used specifically within components to tie your signals back to your footprints.
 The pin should have the same name as the copper pads in your footprint.

-Within your component, we usually recommend creating a signal and tieing it to your pin.
-That way you have a meaningfull signal to connect to instead of an ephemeral pin.
+We usually recommend creating a signal within your component and tying it to your pin.
+That gives you a meaningful signal to connect to instead of an ephemeral pin.
 For example:

 ```
 signal vcc ~ pin 1